leesjensen/cs260-w2022/Unit2.md

 ### Submission

 - Website that uses float, flexbox, media.
-Throw in viewport and grid for fun.
+Throw in viewport meta tag and grid for fun.
 - Deploy to website

 ### Grid layout